vuestorefront/vue-storefront/doc/Working with plugins.md

 ````

 Currently there are two core plugins:
-* <b>config</b> This plugin is esponsible for easy access to your storefront config.
+* <b>config</b> - This plugin is responsible for easy access to your storefront config.
 It can be accessed via 'this.$config' alias
 * <b>event-bus</b> - Global Event Bus that can be used in any place of the application via 'this.$bus' alias.
 It also provides some functionalities for intercepting and modifying core events.

 ## Theme plugins